Daily Gratitude Practice for Success: Build the Habit That Changes Everything

 Gratitude-Performance Loop is a self-reinforcing cycle where deliberate thankfulness improves emotional regulation, which frees cognitive resources for focused work, which produces better results, which gives you more genuine things to be grateful for.

-Habit stacking is a behavior change technique where a new action (gratitude practice) is attached to an existing daily habit (morning coffee), leveraging the existing cue to eliminate the need for additional willpower.
+Habit stacking is a behavior change technique, popularized by BJ Fogg in Tiny Habits (2019) and James Clear in Atomic Habits (2018), where a new action (gratitude practice) is attached to an existing daily habit (morning coffee).
+The existing cue does the work that willpower otherwise has to do.

-A daily gratitude practice for success is a structured 2-5 minute routine of identifying specific things you value, connected to professional goals, repeated daily to shift cognitive attention from scarcity to opportunity and measurably improve well-being, resilience, and work performance.
+A daily gratitude practice for success is a structured 2 to 5 minute routine of identifying specific things you value, connected to professional goals, repeated daily to shift cognitive attention from scarcity to opportunity and measurably improve well-being, resilience, and work performance.

 What you will learn